Richard-Hanley/edn-to-binary/README.md

 ```

 ### Custom Specs and Types
-These are fully featured specs, which support functions such as `s/conform` and `s/explain`.
+These codecs are fully featured specs, which support functions such as `s/conform` and `s/explain`.
 This library also provides a wrapper over `s/def` and `s/and` that enables the creation of custom types and custom validators.

 ```
 (e/def ::foo (e/and ::e/uint16